ntnui-darts/ntnuidarts.no/src/about.md

 We aim to create a friendly arena for darts enthusiasts among students in Trondheim!

-We use Slack as our information channel.
-Send an email to darts@ntnui.no or DM our Instagram: @ntnuidarts to receive an invitation, or if you have any other questions.

 ## Links

 - [NTNUI Group Page](https://medlem.ntnui.no/groups/darts/)